-Franchising is a choice to consider when deciding how to expand a business.
-It is a good choice for many companies, but is not the best option for everyone.
+Franchising is just one choice to consider when deciding how to expand a business.
+It is a good choice for many companies, but may not be the best option for everyone.
 Starting a franchise system can be like starting a new career, with its own different challenges.

 If you’re ready, you should also decide if the timing is right, because franchising a business prematurely can yield unwanted results.
 So how do you know if you and your business are ready for franchising?